 The beach bike path is open for safe recreation.
 Remember to follow physical distancing guidelines and wear a face covering.
 Looking to get in some more exercise?
 Check out these virtual wellness experiences from Santa Monica partners.

 To help slow the spread of COVID-19, Muscle Beach is currently closed.

 5. Can we go to the Pier?

 The Santa Monica Pier has reopened with a focus on health and safety.
-The Pier will be open to the public from 10 a.m. to 8 p.m. with limited and monitored access points to ensure capacity allows for proper physical distancing and safety.
+The Pier is open to the public 24 hours daily with limited and monitored access points to ensure capacity allows for proper physical distancing and safety.
 Guests will enter and exit on Ocean Front Walk (Beach Level) and need to enter through the queue line to limit the number of guests and to ensure safety for all visitors.

 During this limited operational phase, some shops and restaurants will be open, some with limited hours and services.
 The merry-go-round and Pacific Park’s rides and attractions, including the Pacific Wheel and West Coaster, remain closed until further notice.
 Please visit Santa Monica Pier’s website to learn more about what to expect when visiting the Pier with this phased approach.